Stefano De Angelis

-Stefano De Angelis (born 23 May 1974) is an Italian football manager and a former player who played as defender.
-He is the manager of Maltese club Birkirkara.
+Stefano De Angelis (born 23 May 1974) is an Italian football manager and a former player, who played as a defender.

 Coaching career

-On 30 October 2020, he joined Serie D club Ostiamare.
+9 Years after playing his last match, he joined Serie D club Ostiamare on 30 October 2020.

 On 13 November 2021 he was announced as technical collaborator of head coach Karel Zeman at Lavello.

 He successively left Lavello to join Ħamrun Spartans as an assistant coach.

 On 7 June 2024, he joined Birkirkara as a manager.